Hinshaw22/hinshaw22.github.io/README.md

 Length of Completion: What is the length of the lesson?
 (Verdana, 12pt)

-Level of Instruction: (Century Gothic, 14 pt., Bold) Is this lesson intended for high school, middle school, or elementary school.
+Level of Instruction: (Century Gothic, 14 pt., Bold) Is this lesson intended for high school, middle school, or elementary school?
 This the  lesson appropriate for advanced, intermediate, or beginner learners?
 (Verdana, 12 pt)